Methods you can pick up.

 Our Place in the Game

 An on-site, performance-based project co-created by Nikolett Puskás and artist Hector Dyer with resident participants.
-Rather than delivering climate information, the work builds connection through shared stories, a treasure-map adventure and a celebratory communal meal — published as a co-authored zine (ISBN 978-1-3999-4617-9).
+Rather than delivering top-down climate information, we built connections through place-based shared stories intertwining the climate crises with local multi-species challenges to learn from.
+The work resulted in an on-site performance, co-authored zine and museum exhibition.

 The Good Life Camden Game